 Remember that profit is not the same as cash in the bank.
 There are non-cash items which may affect your profit, such as depreciation of capital assets.
 So before you pay a dividend, make sure that you check your profit and loss account in FreeAgent to see that you have enough profit available after tax.
-This will be the "Carried Forward / Distributable" figure.
-You can also find this in the mini profit and loss account on the Overview screen.
+This will be the 'Carried forward / distributable' figure.
+You can also find this in the mini 'Profit And Loss' widget on the 'Overview' screen.

-In the picture, you can see this company has paid illegal dividends, because the dividends are higher than the operating profit figure.
+In the picture below, you can see this company has paid illegal dividends, because the 'Dividends' are higher than the 'Carried forward/distributable' figure.

 Remember that dividends come after corporation tax on the profit and loss account, so when you pay dividends, you have to allow for corporation tax to come first!